Cooperating Teacher Resource Guide

 Field experiences are those activities that include organized and sequenced engagement of Candidates in settings that provide opportunities to observe, practice, and demonstrate the knowledge, skills, and dispositions delineated in institutional, state, and national standards.
 The experiences must be systematically designed and sequenced to increase the complexity and levels of engagement with which Candidates apply, reflect upon, and expand their knowledge and skills.
 Since observation is a less rigorous method of learning, emphasis should be on field experience sequences that require active professional practice or demonstration, and that include substantive work with P-12 students and P-12 personnel as prescribed by Tift College of Education.

-All Early Childhood Education Candidates must have field experiences in the following grade clusters: Pre K-K, 1-3, and 4-5.
+All Elementary Education Candidates must have field experiences in the following grade clusters: Pre K-K, 1-3, and 4-5.
 Field experiences are coordinated through the Office of Field Placement, and additional fees will be assessed for each field experience course.

 All Middle Grade Education Candidates must have field experience in the following grade clusters: 4-5, 6-8; One Concentration Area, 6-8; Second Concentration Area.
 Field experiences are coordinated through the Office of Field Placement, and additional fees will be assessed for each field experience course.